SwingGuy1024/DogTags/README.md

 # DogTags
 Java Utility to generate a fast equals and hash code generation using reflection.
 While this capability is covered by `org.apache.commons.lang3.builder.EqualsBuilder`, performance tests show that DogTags run anywhere from 1.5 to 20 times faster, depending on circumstances.
 The performance gains are greatest for objects with no similarities.

-DogTags achieves this gain by doing all the reflection once, ahead of time, instead of each time the `equals()` or `hashCode()` methods are called.
+DogTags achieves this gain by doing all the reflective inspections once, ahead of time, instead of each time the `equals()` or `hashCode()` methods are called.

 There are two ways to use it.
 They are very similar.
 They are Reflect-On-Class-Load and Reflect-On-First_instantiation.